iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/week4.rst.txt

        Out-of-range RGB(A) values are clipped.

-So, we need to also scale our image to have values between 0-1 (or 0-255).
-We could try do this each and every time that we want to display an image, but this makes for unreadable code and also increases the likelihood that we will make a mistake writing our code.
+So, to show an RGB image, we also need to scale our image to have values between 0-1 (or 0-255).

+Now, we could try do this each and every time that we want to display an image, but this makes for unreadable code and also increases the likelihood that we will make a mistake writing our code.

 In other words, this is a perfect place to write a function:

 .. code:: ipython3